 The second section, risk factors, follows directly after the business summary section.
 This is a section where management describes all of the risks that are associated with an investment.
 Therefore, this is an extremely important section to read through and understand, as these are the factors that may prevent your company from providing you the returns that you want.

 Typically, when you make an investment in a company, you have certain goals in mind that you hope they're able to meet, including profitability goals, cash flow goals, customer growth goals, and more.
-These risks can therefore prevent your investment from generating higher returns and achieving these goals, which is why you should read through all of the risks and understand them.
-You only need to read through these thoroughly for the most recent annual report, as it will not change dramatically from year to year when you're looking at past annual reports, much like the business summary.
+These risks can therefore prevent your investment from generating higher returns and achieving these goals, which is why you should read through all of the risks and understand them thoroughly.
+In general, you only need to read through these risks for the most recent annual report, as it will not change dramatically year-over-year when you're looking at past annual reports, much like the business summary.

 Although understanding the risks of a company is crucial, the risk factors section is written by lawyers who are more concerned with avoiding lawsuits than providing enlightening information to investors.
 Keep this in mind when you read the risk factors section, as some parts are not particularly insightful, such as "our stock price is subject to volatility."

 The next section I would read through is the "selected financial data" or "selected consolidated financial data" section.
 I don't always look through this section, but it can be a good place to get a sense of factors such as revenue, earnings growth, and debt management.
 It's also a good place to quickly source raw data figures, which you can then use for your analysis or spreadsheets.